 We’ve been sorting out complaints between financial businesses and their customers since we were set up by Parliament in 2001.
-Our service is free for consumers, and every year well over 1 million people contact us, asking for our help to sort things out.
-We're fair, impartial and have legal powers to make decisions, but we're free to consumers and we're quite informal - so most of what we do is over the phone or by email, rather than lengthy letters or meetings.
+Our service is free for consumers, and every year well over a million people contact us, asking for our help to sort things out.
+We're fair, impartial and have legal powers to make decisions.
+But we're free to consumers and we're fairly informal, so most of what we do is over the phone or by email, rather than lengthy letters or meetings.

-People who work for us as investigators come from diverse backgrounds, but they tend to be:
+People who work for us as Investigators come from various backgrounds, but they tend to be:

 - pragmatic problem-solvers who achieve sound and reasonable resolutions